i-Vertix/glpi-docs-user/source/modules/configuration/collectors.rst

 An automatic action will do the import on configured receivers ; time between two executions can be configured in automated task form.

 Another automatic action will send notifications when any collector repetitively fails to import emails.
-See `notifications configuration <modules/configuration/notifications>`.
+See :doc:`notifications configuration </modules/configuration/notifications>`.

 .. warning::